angiecfoust/deep_learning_challenge/README.md

   - Loss: 0.57
   - Target accuracy not achieved; Not an improved model
 <br>
-<b>Keras_Tuner_Check</b>: As the previous attempts failed to reach the target accuracy, I opted to use Keras Tuner to define the optimal model.
+<b>Keras_Tuner_Check</b>: As the previous attempts failed to reach the target accuracy, I opted to use Keras Tuner to define the optimal model.<br>
 * Preprocessing Changes:
   - None; the original data preprocessing was used
 * Top Identified Model/Layer details: